dmitov/formik/docs/api/fastfield.md

 For example, `<FastField name="firstName" />` will only re-render when there are:

-- Changes to `values.firstName`, `errors.firstName`, `touched.firstName`, or `isSubmitting`.
+- Changes to `values.firstName`, `errors.firstName`, `warnings.firstName`, `touched.firstName`, or `isSubmitting`.
 This is determined by shallow comparison.
 Note: dotpaths are supported.
 - A prop is added/removed to the `<FastField name="firstName" />`
 - The `name` prop changes